codatio/codat-docs/blog/240320-deprecation-ruleId.md

 ---
-title: "2024-07-10: Deprecation of RuleId in rules webhooks"
+title: "2024-10-10: Deprecation of RuleId in rules webhooks"
 date: "2024-03-26"
 tags: ["Deprecation"]
 authors: dcoplowe
 ---

-On **July 10, 2024**, all clients will be migrated onto our [new webhooks service](/updates/240306-new-webhook-service-released).
+On **October 10, 2024**, all clients will be migrated onto our [new webhooks service](/updates/240306-new-webhook-service-released).
 As part of this migration, the `RuleId` webhook property will be deprecated in all our existing webhook payloads.

 <!--truncate-->